riff-lang/site/src/doc.md

 ```
 "Hello"[1]  // "e"
 ```

+Note that any subscripting or indexing into string values will only be treated as if the characters in the string were byte-sized.
+I.e. You cannot arbitrarily subscript a string value with an integer value and extract a substring containing a Unicode character larger than one byte.

 Naturally, subscripting an array with expression $i$ will perform an array lookup with the key $i$.